ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

-When you upgrade an IBM i VSI that is assigned a VSN, you must contact IBM Support to ensure that the IBM i licenses are updated for the new IBM i version.
+When you upgrade an IBM i VSI that has a VSN assigned, you must contact IBM Support to update the IBM i licenses to match the new version.
 {: important}